Communist Workers' International: History

-The International was never able to organise joint activities and probably never reached 1,000 members.
+The International was never able to organize joint activities and probably never reached 1,000 members, though the Bulgarian party was certainly the strongest numerically and the most internally unified.
 It was weakened by the divisions (and in some cases dissolution) of the parties that formed it, and the departure of the Russian Communist Workers' Group, who disagreed with its opposition to a united front with the Third International.

 The KAPD's Essen Tendency dissolved in 1927, and the leadership of the International was passed to the Netherlands, as the Dutch group was the only party still holding membership, the other constituents being isolated individuals.
 It still nominally existed at the start of the 1930s, but undertook no international activity, only publishing work in the name of the organisation, until it was formally dissolved in February 1933.

+Organisation

+The KAI's Executive was composed of 2 halves: the International Secretariat, made up of a small Bureau responsible to the international congress, and a larger Bureau made up of representatives from the international's constituent parties.
+The Executive Bureau was selected at each congress, partly as a measure to prevent the domination of the organisation by the Essen faction.
+Extraordinary congresses could be held if called for by a majority of national parties, and the number of delegates each constituent party were allotted was to be decided by the international congress itself.

+The weakness of the international and its internal divisions meant the KAI was de facto ran by a Provisional Bureau, with several national groups.